Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/combine_separate.rst

 - Combine: Re/combine an image from it is composite color channels.

 These nodes can be used to manipulate each color channel independently.
-Each type is differentiate in the applied :term:`color space`.
+Each type is differentiated in the applied :term:`color space`.

 In compositing and texture context each node supports the Alpha channel.
 In the texture context only RGB color space is available.